kedbin/relearn.ing/src/content/journal/entry-002.md

 ## 1. The Psychology of Choice: Maximizers vs. Satisficers

-The journal recounts a search for a wedding dress that consumed hours of effort for marginal gains in satisfaction.
-This is a textbook example of **The Paradox of Choice**.
+My recent search for a wedding dress consumed hours of effort for marginal gains in satisfaction.
+This was a textbook example of **The Paradox of Choice**.

 Nobel laureate Herbert Simon coined two terms to describe decision-makers:
 *   **Maximizers:** Those who seek the absolute *best* option.
 They exhaust every possibility (browsing 500 dresses) to ensure no stone is unturned.
 *   **Satisficers:** Those who set a threshold of acceptability and pick the first option that meets it.

 Research by psychologist Barry Schwartz shows that while Maximizers might objectively make slightly "better" choices, they are consistently *less happy* than Satisficers.
 The energy cost of the search and the anxiety of "what if" destroys the utility of the result.
-The journal notes: *"The effort to productivity ratio would probably be better when picking from a smaller number of selections."*
+As I noted: *"The effort to productivity ratio would probably be better when picking from a smaller number of selections."*

 **The Relearn.ing Take:** Artificial constraint is a feature, not a bug.
 Limiting your options is not laziness; it is cognitive defense.

 ## 2. The Engineering Reality: The 90-90 Rule

-The journal touches on the difficulty of moving a product from "good enough" to "perfect."
+I also touched on the difficulty of moving a product from "good enough" to "perfect."
 In software engineering, this is humorously codified as **The 90-90 Rule** (attributed to Tom Cargill of Bell Labs):

 > *"The first 90 percent of the code accounts for the first 90 percent of the development time.
 The remaining 10 percent of the code accounts for the other 90 percent of the development time."*